Growth & Management Strategies

 African ventures face strategic choices that are not reducible to standard emerging-market strategy.
 Three characteristics distinguish ventures most likely to thrive: a focus on underserved mass-market consumers rather than elite segments; control over factors of production and supply chain; and innovation in distribution rather than products.

-Large, profitable opportunities in Africa are more likely to be created by deploying well-understood business models in poorly understood markets than by relying on frontier technology and novel innovation.
-The ingenuity lies in the application, adaptation, and combination of existing approaches.
-Growth Teams' research on government capability and sector development makes the same argument at the systemic level: their Export Boom Atlas - documenting 82 cases of rapid export growth across emerging economies since 1995 - shows what scaling looks like when embedded in sector strategy.
+Growth Teams' research on government capability and sector development makes the same argument at the systemic level.
+Their Export Boom Atlas - documenting 82 cases of rapid export growth across emerging economies since 1995 - shows what scaling looks like when embedded in sector strategy.
 Morocco's automotive sector grew from less than 0.1 percent of GDP in 1995 to over 20 percent by 2022, creating 200,000 jobs, through deliberate government policy, anchor investor attraction, and technical training that seeded capabilities across the sector.
 The playbooks - public leadership, pioneering firms, and external catalysts operating in concert - map directly to what the most successful African tech scale-ups have achieved when all three elements aligned.

 Smart pricing: the PAYGO principle